-Careers at The Arts Village
+There are currently no job vacancies at The Arts Village

 Our Tips for Job Seekers:

-- Look for internship/work experience opportunities.
+5. Look for internship/work experience opportunities.
 This could be volunteering, or you may be able to find a more structured internship programme.
-Depending on funding, we sometimes offer targeted paid short-term internships here at The Arts Village (for arts students/graduates or migrant/student job seekers).
+Depending on funding, we sometimes offer targeted paid short-term internships here (for arts students/graduates, or migrant/student job seekers).
 In the past these have included administration, project research, scoping and the development of public programmes.
 Keep an eye out and make sure if you are a student/graduate that you also investigate any existing programmes your education provider may have set up.

 6. Keep at it.
 Sometimes it won’t be the first, second, or third application that gets you the job you want.
 That doesn’t mean you won’t get there.
 It can be tough, we know.
 Consider that most vacancies advertised in our sector could probably easily be filled by any one of the top 5-10 candidates.
 We have been there too, and the best advice we have for this is to not get disheartened.
 If you know what you want, stay positive and persevere and your day will come!